 If you believe GP data is inaccurate:

-Remember this is read-only data from the GP system
+Remember this is read-only data from the GP system.

-Contact the patient's GP practice directly to discuss any concerns
+Contact the patient's GP practice directly to discuss any concerns.

-Document any discrepancies for clinical review
+Document any discrepancies for clinical review.

-Do not rely solely on potentially inaccurate data for care decisions
+Do not rely solely on potentially inaccurate data for care decisions.

 Can GP Connect be used for emergency access?